Star Trek: Provenance of Shadows: Review, Themes, Analysis and Thoughts on the Alternate Timeline

 The war progresses well pass its 1945 ending from our timeline.
 During a fake ceasefire, Germany drops nukes along many East Coast cities.
 While Lynn was on a drive to Atlanta, it was obliterated and McCoy is sure he lost her.
 But she made it!
 She wasn’t in the city at that time because she decided not to see a movie there, because Bones wasn’t there.
 He indirectly saved her life from something he was indirectly responsible for.

 Not too long after this near loss, McCoy proposes to her and she accepts, but wants to be married out of love and not out of concern for loss.
 That opens the gates for why McCoy has trouble with emotional connections.
 By losing his mother at birth and his father when he euthanized him, McCoy feels he killed his parents, thus he is the assassin.
 The abandonment of his parents hurts him.
 But Lynn helps McCoy realize it was they that inadvertently abandoned him and that he need not push people away in order to prevent anyone else abandoning him.
+Lynn saves McCoy from a life of further loneliness, a lifestyle he lived in the original timeline and was forced to new extremes in this alternate timeline.

-And so they are married, but it proofs to be tragically short-lived.
+And so they are married, but it is to be tragically short-lived.
 On September 8, 1955, on the 1st anniversary of his marriage to Lynn, a Nazi pilot on a failed raid of the town crashes and as McCoy gives him aid, stabs McCoy though the heart and kills him.
 The 8th of September is familiar to many Star Trek fans: the birthday of Star Trek.

 The ultimate irony of the alternate time is that it is basically the Sarpeidon scenario lived out – to an extent.
 In “All Our Yesterdays,” the good people of Sarpeidon know their sun will go nova and so they use their tech to send people into time and live out their lives in history’s shadow.
 McCoy did his against his will but came to find that he had a great life.
 From a terrible accident, he was able to make the lives of those he was never meant to meet better – and worse, for he prolonged the war inadvertently.
 This novel is a cautionary tale of the unforeseen consequences our actions can have but that we need to persevere and march along if we hope to make a difference for the better.